 A plausible model of a large affiliation network is obtained by prescribing the collections of attributes to actors at random.
-Furthermore, in order to model the heterogeneity of human activity, every actor $v_j\in V$ is prescribed a random weight $y_j$ reflecting its activity.
-Similarly, a random weight $x_i$ is prescribed to each attribute $w_i\in W$ to model its attractivity.
-Now an attribute $w_i\in W$ is included in the collection $S_{v_j}$ at random and with probability proportional to the attractivity $x_i$ and activity $y_j$.
-In this way we obtain a random graph on the vertex set $V$, sometimes called the inhomogeneous random intersection graph (\cite{Barbour2011}, \cite{BloznelisDamarackas2013}, \cite{BloznelisGJKR2015}, \cite{Bradonjic2010}, \cite{Spirakis2004}, see also \cite{karonski1999}).
-This random graph possesses desired properties of a complex network (non-vanishing clustering coefficient, power law degree distribution and short distances).
-Before giving a detailed definition of this random graph model let us mention a recent publication \cite{muchnik2013}, which argues convincingly that in some social networks the 'heavy-tailed degree distribution is causally determined by similarly skewed distribution of human activity'.
+In order to model the heterogeneity of human activity, every actor $v_j\in V$ is prescribed a random weight $y_j$ reflecting their activity.
+Similarly, a random weight $x_i$ is prescribed to each attribute $w_i\in W$ to model its attractiveness.
+Now an attribute $w_i\in W$ is included in the collection $S_{v_j}$ at random and with probability proportional to the attractiveness $x_i$ and activity $y_j$ (cf., \cite{karonski1999}, \cite{NewmanSW2001}).
+In this way we obtain a random graph on the vertex set $V$ sometimes called the inhomogeneous random intersection graph, see \cite{BloznelisGJKR2015} and references therein.
+Before giving a detailed definition of this random graph model we mention a recent publication \cite{muchnik2013}, which argues convincingly that in some social networks the 'heavy-tailed degree distribution is causally determined by similarly skewed distribution of human activity'.
 The empirical evidence reported in \cite{muchnik2013} suggests that the inhomogeneous random intersection graph can be considered as a realistic model of a power law affiliation network.